tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-23-coding-sidebar-navigation-for-documentation-websites.md

 title: "Coding the sidebar navigation element for documentation websites"
 categories:
 - jekyll
 keywords:
 description: "Sidebar navigation is one of the more complex components of a documentation site, and it is critical for helping users understand and find documentation.
 I hacked together a sidebar menu for a doc site that's hosted on a somewhat inflexible platform, using Jekyll to generate the sidebar.
 Important features of a documentation sidebar include multiple levels of depth, expand/collapse options, accordion effects, fixed navigation, dynamic menu highlighting, and more."
 bitlink: http://bit.ly/docsidebarcode
 ---

 I mentioned in a previous post about [tools](https://idratherbewriting.com/2016/10/17/my-gravity-towards-tools/) that I was swimming in Jekyll code for the past few days.
 I finally finished the sidebar menu I was working on.
 If you look at this [documentation page](https://developer.amazon.com/public/solutions/devices/fire-tv/docs/getting-started-developing-apps-and-games-for-amazon-fire-tv), there's now a three-level expandable/collapsible menu on the right.

 <a href="https://developer.amazon.com/public/solutions/devices/fire-tv/docs/getting-started-developing-apps-and-games-for-amazon-fire-tv"><img style="max-width: 500px" src="{{ "https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/jekyllsidebarmenu.png" | prepend: site.baseurl }}" alt="My Jekyll sidebar menu" /></a>

 Let me tell you a little about that sidebar ...

 First, the default platform is a third-party web-based CMS (called Hippo, which almost no one has ever heard of or used, but it's based on Java).
 Theoretically, we could have modified the Hippo theme to integrate a more granular sidebar into its main navigation, and if so, we surely would have added it [on the left](https://www.cherryleaf.com/blog/2016/09/have-amazon-dropbox-microsoft-and-google-got-their-information-design-wrong/).
 However, for a variety of reasons, mainly because Hippo is most likely an interim solution that we'll replace, and because the platform's code largely remains a black box, I decided just to hack in the sidebar I needed for now.

 This sidebar is generated through Liquid and Jekyll.
 A YAML file in a Jekyll project stores the data, and the theme iterates through the YAML data and pushes the data items into HTML formatting.

 The expand/collapse and accordion features are provided through an open source jQuery component called [Navgoco](https://github.com/tefra/navgoco).
 The accordion feature of the sidebar keeps the list of items manageable.
 Without the accordion effect, you can expand the folders and get buried in the options very quickly.

 The icons are rendered through [Font Awesome](http://fontawesome.io/icons/), which is a cloud-based vector font library.
 Because they're vectors, you can adjust the size of the icons through CSS and they remain crisp.

 The sidebar is rendered from my Jekyll project into its own HTML file and then included on the page through a jQuery script called [inc](http://johannburkard.de/blog/programming/javascript/inc-a-super-tiny-client-side-include-javascript-jquery-plugin.html).
 (Most Jekyll projects would push a copy of the sidebar into each page, but I deviated from that model here because I'm pushing the output onto another platform.)

+{% include ads.html %}

 Some other scripts, adapted from some tutorials from [CSS Tricks](https://css-tricks.com), handle the menu highlighting.
 When the page URL matches the URL in one of the list items, an `open` class gets added to the sidebar list item.
 Another jQuery script gets any items with an `open` class and also adds an `open` class to the item's parents.
 The navgoco sidebar then expands sections with the `open` class.